thewestlabs/RNG-SyNC-doc/README.md

   4. 🔴 Red steady - Fatal error occured

 ### Home assistant MQQT configuration
-Enable MQQT throug the BLE app and add the following to your home assistant `configuration.yaml`
+Enable and configure MQQT using the BLE app and add the following to your home assistant `configuration.yaml`
 ```yaml
 mqtt:
   sensor: